 How to assign permission for roles to the learner profile

-To set the permission for a role simply set the toggle to enabled (green) or disabled (red).
+To set the permission for a role simply set the toggle to enabled (green) or disabled (grey).

 Related Articles